IPKNENN/SAPUI5_Crossnavigation/README.md

 # Launchpage.html

-if you want to test the cross navigation local, you have to add a launch page to your project
+if you want to test the crossnavigation localy, you have to add a launch page to your project

-this launch page looks like this:
+the launch page should look like this:

 ```html
 <!DOCTYPE html>